Lolo58ulti/MacStrike/DISCLAIMERS.md

 I am not resposible for any potential bans on the game BloodStrike.

-For any uses of this project you'll need to credit me directly. the commercial usages are restricted, if you want to use this project for commercial usages, contact me directly.
+For any uses of this project you'll need to credit me directly. copmercial use is restricted, if you want to use this project for commercial usages, contact me directly.

-And I am not reponsible of any misusages that goes beyond NetEase Games' EULA.
+And I am not responsible of any misusages that goes beyond NetEase Games' EULA.

 -------------------------------------------